+Students participating on the appropriate varsity athletic team will register for "Varsity Athletics."
+No student will be allowed to register without the approval of the varsity coach.
 This course may not be used to meet the minimum physical education activity requirement.
-(Formerly PED 142)
+(Formerly PED 141)

-JAPE 151 BEGINNING SWIMMING
+HPE 151 BEGINNING SWIMMING

-the water and includes instructions in the basic skills of good swimming technique.
+This beginning course equips the individual with basic water safety skills and knowledge for activities in, on, or about the water and includes instructions in the basic skills of good swimming technique.
 Student is responsible for own transportation to site of class.
 (2 hours per week) (Formerly PED 151)